GustavBrock/VBA.Round/README.md

 They cover the normal rounding methods:

-* Round down, with the option to round negative values towards zero
+* Round down, with the option to round negative values towards zero.
+Base 10 and Base 2
-* Round up, with the option to round negative values away from zero
+* Round up, with the option to round negative values away from zero.
+Base 10 and Base 2
-* Round by 4/5, either away from zero or to even  \(Banker's Rounding\)
+* Round by 4/5, either away from zero (Base 10 and Base 2) or to even  \(Banker's Rounding\).
+Base 10
-* Round to a count of significant figures
+* Round to a count of significant figures.
+Base 10

 The first three functions accept all the numeric data types.
 The forth exists in three varieties - for Currency, Decimal, and Double respectively.